Installing Zeek

 Additionally, we push these images to Amazon’s Public Elastic Container

-Registry (ECR) into the Zeek Project
+Registry (ECR) in the Zeek Project

 public gallery.
 To use Amazon’s container registry instead of Docker Hub,